Basics2022/bbooks-physics-modern/_build/html/_sources/ch/quantum-mechanics/intro.md

 $$\left[ \hat{r}_a, \hat{p}_b \right] = i \hbar \delta_{ab} \ . $$

-### Heisenberg Uncertainty "principle"
+### Heisenberg Uncertainty relation

+Uncertainty principle is a relation that holds for "wave descriptions" as it can be proved in the generic framework of [Fourier transform](https://basics2022.github.io/bbooks-math-miscellanea/ch/complex/fourier-transform.html), see [Fourier transform:Uncertainty relation](https://basics2022.github.io/bbooks-math-miscellanea/ch/complex/fourier-transform.html#uncertainty-relation).

-- Heisenberg uncertainty "principle" is a relation between product of variance of two physical quantities and their commutation,
+- Heisenberg uncertainty relation is a relation between product of the variance of two physical quantities and their commutator,
 - **todo** *relation with measurement process and outcomes.
 Commutation as a measurement process: first measure $B$ and then $A$, or first measure $A$ and then $B$*

 $$\sigma_A \sigma_B \ge \frac{1}{2} \left|\overline{[\hat{A}, \hat{B}]}\right| \ .$$